Home / Insights / Permitting & Land Use

 Contested votes

-Vote records are currently ~96% Long Beach (from scanned minutes); this is not a cross-city contestedness comparison.
+Vote records are partial — captured only where a city publishes minutes or an official council journal (chiefly Long Beach and Los Angeles); this is not a cross-city contestedness comparison.

 Flagged for review (5)